 Diagnosing Canine Hip Dysplasia

 Diagnosing hip dysplasia is typically made through a physical exam and X-ray.
 During the physical exam, your veterinarian will assess your dog’s gait and range of motion.
 The X-ray will allow them to evaluate their hip joint to determine if there is any evidence of hip dysplasia.
-In some cases, additional testing may be ordered such as a CT scan or arthrogram.
+In some cases, additional testing could be ordered such as a CT scan or arthrogram.

 Stages of Canine Hip Dysplasia

-Canine hip dysplasia is a progressive disorder that can worsen over time.
+Hip dysplasia is a progressive disorder that can worsen over time.
 It’s important to understand the stages of hip dysplasia in order to effectively manage the condition.
 There are four stages of hip dysplasia: mild, moderate, severe and end-stage.

 This stage is characterized by subtle signs such as occasional lameness or stiffness when turning or walking in circles.